 - Preheat the oven to 400 degrees.

-- Take one of the discs of dough from the refrigerator and roll into a circumference about an inch larger than your pie plate (use a 9- to 10-inch pie plate for this).
+- Roll out a disc of the refrigerated pie dough into a circumference about an inch larger than your pie plate (use a 9- to 10-inch pie plate for this).
 Place the dough into the pie plate -- it's best to fold your rolled dough into half and then lift it into the plate to keep it from tearing.

 - Fit the dough into the pie pan and fold over any overhang.
 I prefer not to cut it out-- more crust!
 You can crimp the edges of your crust with your fingers or a fork for a decorative look.